-Food Safety vs Food Defense: Are you confused??
+Food Safety and Food Defense: Are you confused??

 Food safety on the other hand, gets compromised due to ignorance, mistakes or simply because of not following the processes.
 It is unintentional outcome.